eli64s/readme-ai/README.md

 >
 > - When using a payment method, make sure you have sufficient credits to run the README-AI application.
 Additionally, remember to regularly monitor your API usage and costs by visiting the [OpenAI API Usage Dashboard](https://platform.openai.com/account/usage).
 Please note that this API is not free and you will be charged for each request made, which can accumulate rapidly.
 >
-> - The generation of the README.md file should typically complete in under 1 minute.
-If it takes longer than a few minutes, please terminate the process.
+> - The generation of the README.md file should take under 1 minute.
+If the program runs for more than a few minutes, terminate the process immediately.
->

 ---